 I was born on April 6th, 1966 in Munich, Germany.
 My mother insisted on naming me “Frank” because she was a big fan of Frank Sinatra at the time.
 Yes, my hairline is receding, but I’m still in good shape and tireless in jogging in the nearby forest or trying to improve my tennis skills.
-I’m a father too – my son is a bored sixteen-year-old and very smart in getting always what he wants.
+I’m a father too – my son is a seventeen-year-old and very smart in getting always what he wants.

 For more than two decades now I’ve been working in PR and web design.
 At first glance an unusual combination, but it has its history: In the mid ’90s the bigger companies began to discover the value of the web and decided to assign this task to their marketing departments.
 They produced all the content but had no clue how the web really worked.
 So they tracked down the lonely server guy at the end of a distant floor.
 Their first encouter was a complete disaster because the marketing and tech people didn’t understand each other.
 Different worlds, different languages.

 Somehow I managed to mediate between both worlds.
 At the end I found myself well positioned as an expert for online communications.
 Even before the Internet started to get traction, I was well connected with the magical world of mailboxes and online services such as CompuServe, AppleLink and eWorld.